jirikrepl/jirikrepl.com-hexo/source/_posts/Learning-Meteor.md

 ---

 [Meteor](https://www.meteor.com/) is awesome.
-A whole platform, not just some front-end JavaScript framework.
+A whole platform, not just a front-end JavaScript framework.

 [This article](http://nerds.airbnb.com/isomorphic-javascript-future-web-apps/) covers history web applications' development.
 I have just realized that my app does not need an [API](http://nerds.airbnb.com/wp-content/uploads/2013/11/Screen-Shot-2013-11-07-at-10.29.32-AM.png).
 API is for third party developers.
 I don't need a back-end and a front-end divided by an API.